comput3ai/c3-docker-images/README.md

 ./build.sh
 ```

-To build other variants (fast, all, coding), use Docker build directly:
+To build other variants (fast, all, coder), use Docker build directly:

 ```bash
 cd ollama